 Port Washington is home to one of the most diverse communities on Long Island.
 The lack of financial literacy courses and workshops for the 5,380 students in its school district resembles neighboring districts, as well as the country at large.
 The problem is compounded in Port Washington, as its foreign-born population comprises 18.5% of the town, with its village of Manorhaven featuring a significant 34.8% foreign-born population.

-Morgan Bloch is a Master's Candidate at the University of Pennsylvania Graduate School of Education, where she is enrolled in the Urban Teaching Apprenticeship program.
+Morgan Bloch is a Master's Candidate at the University of Pennsylvania Graduate School of Education, where she is enrolled in the Urban Teaching Apprenticeship program and is a Merit Scholar.
+Morgan is also enrolled in Harvard University's Certification in School Management & Leadership Program.

 Morgan earned a Bachelor of Science with Distinction from Cornell University, where she majored in Human Development and earned five minors in Education, Psychology, Inequality Studies, Geriatrics, and Law and Society.